> Join the IACBE Family

 - Submit a copy of the most recent catalogs, prospectuses, marketing brochures, or other materials that describe the institution’s undergraduate and graduate degree programs.
 If this material is online, provide the website address (URL) for and an electronic version of this material (e.g., a non-editable document such as a PDF file).

 Note: If two or more institutions have the same parent institution, organization, or entity, or if an institution is a branch campus or a separate educational or instructional site of another institution, and if the institutions maintain separate institutional names, then the academic business units in these institutions must maintain separate memberships with and undergo separate candidacy and accreditation reviews by the IACBE.

 An educational member is not allowed to claim or imply accreditation by the IACBE until accreditation has been granted.

 Once an academic business unit has been admitted to educational membership in the IACBE, the institution may denote this status on its website, in its catalog and official publications, and in its advertising.
 However, the following form of notice and specific language must be used:

 The [academic business unit] at [institution's name] is an Educational Member of the International Assembly for Collegiate Business Education (IACBE), and has affirmed its commitment to excellence in business education.

-Annual reports are required of all academic business unit members of the IACBE, regardless of accreditation status.
-For details regarding this requirement, see our Annual Reports page.
+Interim reports are required of all academic business unit members of the IACBE, regardless of accreditation status.
+For details regarding this requirement, see our Interim Reports page.